-Lamar Dodd studied art at the Georgia Institute of Technology with fellow artists, George Lucks, Boardman Robinson and John Steurt Curry.
+Lamar Dodd (b.
+1909 in Fairburn, GA – d.
+1996 in Athens, GA) studied art at the Georgia Institute of Technology with fellow artists, George Lucks, Boardman Robinson and John Steurt Curry.
 In 1937, Dodd began a teaching career at the University of Georgia, Athens, GA and received numerous awards including the Pepsi-Cola Award and the Edwin Palmer Memorial Prize.
-Dodd’s works were exhibited at the New York World’s Fair, the Golden Gate International Exhibition in 1939 and at Carnegie Institute in 1936.
-Dodd’s works are found in collections of the Chicago Art Institute, Chicago, IL; the University of Georgia, Athens, GA; IBM and the Pepsi-Cola Company.
+Dodd’s works were exhibited at the New York World’s Fair, the Golden Gate International Exhibition in 1939, and at Carnegie Institute in 1936.
+Dodd’s works are found in collections of the Chicago Art Institute (Chicago, IL), the University of Georgia (Athens, GA), IBM, and the Pepsi-Cola Company.
 In his honor, The Lamar Dodd School of Art at the University of Georgia commemorates his achievements, while a retrospective exhibition, Lamar Dodd at MOCA GA in 2008/2009, acknowledges and highlights his creative contributions.